400 years is possible. 30-40 years is typical.

 weeping growth habit, small to medium fruit with small seeds, medium-thick green skin,

 good flavor, consistent moderate yield.
-Best avocado to grow in a container on wheels
+Best avocado to grow in a container.

 'Zutano' - Hardy to 25°F, tree grows 30-40' tall and wide, grown primarily

 as a pollenizer for 'Hass' in California.
-Medium sized, glossy green skin, fibrous
+Medium sized, glossy green skin, large seeds,

 Attracts bees.
 Fruit attracts mammals.